 10-30-1825 – 02-02-1864 Adelaide Procter – Born in London, England.
 She was an English poet and philanthropist.
 Procter was the favorite poet of Queen Victoria.
-She worked prominently on behalf of unemployed women and the homeless and was actively involved with feminist groups and journals.
+She worked prominently on behalf of unemployed women and the homeless and was actively involved with feminist groups.
 She is known to have had an affair with English writer Matilda Hays.
-She never married.
+She was never married.

 10-30-1965 Jurgen Mayer-Hermann – Born in Stuttgart, Germany.
 He is an German architect and artist.
-His work has been published and exhibited worldwide and is part of international collections including the Museum of Modern Art (MoMA) New York and San Francisco.
+His work has been published and exhibited worldwide and is part of international collections, including the Museum of Modern Art (MoMA) New York and San Francisco.
+He has taught at Princeton University, Harvard University, Columbia University, New York, and at the University of Toronto, Canada.
 He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).